ARMmbed/mbed-os-example-cellular/README.md

 This particular cellular application uses a cellular network and network-socket APIs that are part of [`mbed-os`](https://github.com/ARMmbed/mbed-os).

-The program uses a [cellular modem driver](https://github.com/ARMmbed/mbed-os/tree/master/connectivity/cellular/include/cellular/framework/API) using an external IP stack (LWIP) standard 3GPP AT 27.007 AT commands to setup the cellular modem and registers to the network.
+The program uses a [cellular modem driver](https://github.com/ARMmbed/mbed-os/tree/master/connectivity/cellular/include/cellular/framework/API) using an external IP stack standard 3GPP AT 27.007 AT commands to setup the cellular modem and registers to the network.

-After registration, the driver opens a point-to-point protocol (PPP) pipe using LWIP with the cellular modem and connects to internet.
+After registration, the driver opens a point-to-point protocol (PPP) pipe with the cellular modem and connects to internet.
 This driver currently supports UART data connection type only between your cellular modem and MCU.

 For more information on Arm Mbed OS cellular APIs and porting guide, please visit the